max-pio/volcanite/eval/README.md

 The structure of the directory is as follows:
 * `./config/` contains the `.vcfg` and `.rec` files for the renderer
 * `./results/` will contain the results of the evaluation scripts
-* `./setup.txt` is created by the data downloader and contains file paths to this directory and the volcanite binary
+* `./volcanite-eval-setup.txt` is created by the data downloader and contains file paths to this directory and the volcanite binary.

 ## Prerequisities